Photo: Loyola won the 1963 NCAA title

 Those five black Celtics starters were Bill Russell, K.C.
 Jones, Sam Jones, Satch Sanders and Willie Naulls.
 Four arrived in Boston from integrated college programs: Russell and Jones were stars at the University of San Francisco when the Dons won back-to-back NCAA titles in 1955 and 1956, Naulls played UCLA and Sanders at New York University.
 Sam Jones was the only one from a Historically Black College and University, North Carolina Central.
 Three other black Celtics on the roster during the 1965-66 season were John Thompson, Si Green and Woody Sauldsberry.

 Pros played in college first, obviously, so college basketball was well on its way changing its face long before 1966.
 What separates Loyola was coach George Ireland's teams accelerated the pace.
 Ireland's four black starters eschewed the unwritten rule that coaches were to play two black players at home, one on the road and three if behind.
-Loyola's 1963 team started for black players, but there were time Ireland had five blacks on the court.
+Loyola's 1963 team started for black players, but there were times Ireland had five blacks on the court.

 On the way to the 1963 NCAA title, the Rambers won five games -- three against all-white teams and two against teams with black starters.
 Loyola defeated all-white Tennessee Tech in the first round, all-white Mississippi State in the second round and all-white Duke in the Final Four semifinals.
 Loyola defeated Illinois with one black starter in the Mideast Regional final and Cincinnati with three black starters in the national final.